Geof23/kernel_filter_2d/README.md

 creating a new image in the object `dpixels`.
 This object stores the pixels at a higher resolution than the source image in order to provide some headroom for processing (for instance, some kernels can produce pixel values that are too large to fit in 8 bits per channel) and also to allow for negative values.
-Usually a kernel that contains large coefficients or is large, so that a lot of products are stored in each pixel, also have a small 'global coefficient' that is multiplied with this final sum, and may enable the pixel values to fit back in the 8 bit/channel pixels that we are writing for our filtered image (and possibly 'flip' negative values to the other side of zero).
+Usually a kernel that contains large coefficients or is dimensionally large, such that many products are stored in each pixel, also have a small 'global coefficient' that is multiplied with this final sum (pixel convolution), and may enable the pixel values to fit back in the 8 bit/channel pixels that we are writing for our filtered image (and possibly 'flip' negative values to the other side of zero).

 However, in cases where the final processed pixels are too large our otherwise out of range for